EolnMsuk/HaptiX/README.md

+# THIS IS IN BETA DO NOT INSTALL
+# THIS IS IN BETA DO NOT INSTALL
+# THIS IS IN BETA DO NOT INSTALL

 # HaptiX 📳

 **HaptiX** is an advanced, system-wide haptic customization tweak designed specifically for modern iOS 16 rootless jailbreaks (like Dopamine 2).